glopezv95/pollution-global/README.txt

-This is a dash app that allows the user to analyze and visualize various environmental variables (weather, pollutants, deaths) from data extracted from the project "Our World in Data".
+This is a dash app that allows the user to analyze and visualize various environmental variables (climate, pollutants, deaths) from data extracted from the project "Our World in Data".